-Languages other than English: French is taught to students from Year 4 through to Year 7; Student participation in cultural festivals including Bastille Day Activities and French Assembly.
+Languages other than English: French is taught to students from Year 4 through to Year 7; Students participate in cultural festivals including Bastille Day Activities and French Assembly.

-Health and Physical Education: Student participation in our extensive inter and intra school sporting program, School Swimming Program, Personal Development Program (Years Five to Seven) and our Healthy Schools Program and Smart Moves.
+Health and Physical Education: Student participation in our extensive inter- and intra- school sporting program, School Swimming Program, Personal Development Program (Years Five to Seven) and our Healthy Schools Program and Smart Moves.